manishkr03/License-plate-detection-and-recognition/README.md

-# License-plate-detection-and-recognition
+# License-Plate-Detection-with-Recognition
-License Plate detection and recognition on USA data with 96% accuracy using OpenCV and Pytesseract-OCR
+USA License Plate detection and recognition using OpenCV and Pytesseract-OCR